 How Is Spam Used?

 Spam can be baked, fried, grilled, or eaten cold straight from the can.
 Since it is precooked, heating is optional.
 One of the most basic ways to serve spam is pan-fried alongside eggs for breakfast.
 Spam is so versatile it can be used in anything from burgers to sushi.
 Spam eaters are known for their creative uses of the canned meat.
-Spam isn't the most nutritious meat you can choose because it's high in saturated fat and preservatives, but if you're going camping it can make a great cooler free protein.
+If you're going camping it can make a great cooler-free option.

 Every year in the Hawaiian town of Waikiki, the annual Spam Jam is held in the last week of April.
 The festival's great food and family-friendly atmosphere is quickly making it one of the most popular festivals in the state.
 Hawaii consumes almost seven million cans of spam per year.
 Austin, Minnesota home of the Spam museum, also has an annual Spam Jam.
 The Hormel company is located in Austin.
 The small town of Shady Cove, Oregon, has an annual Spam Parade as well.